Yihengxiong6/sphinx-api-sidebar/README.md

 ## Overview

-This Sphinx extension allows you to automatically include and display static API documentation (e.g., JavaDoc, Python's Sphinx-generated HTML) in the sidebar of your Sphinx documentation.
-It updates the `html_context` with the API documentation paths, which can then be used in the sidebar.
+This Sphinx extension allows you to include and display static API documentation (e.g., `JavaDoc`, `Doxygen`) in the sidebar of your Sphinx documentation.
+It updates the `html_context` with the API documentation paths, which can then be used in the API sidebar template.

+This extension serves as an immediate workaround to make Sphinx consume API docs from various languages without building additional extensions.

 ## Installation